highcharts/highcharts/utils/readme.md

 Auto-visual tests are less performant than unit tests, and unit tests should be favoured for regression tests.

 2. **Manual tests**.
 Some tests, like those dealing with animation or complicated user input, are still manual.
-They are marked with
+They are marked with a hand next to the name.
-`[m]` in front of the name.
 We are gradually replacing these with automatic tests.

 3. **Unit tests**.
 These samples are designed to run both in our sample viewer and in jsFiddle.
 They load QUnit.
 Unit tests are recognized by a jigsaw puzzle piece next to the name.
 QUnit is loaded in the `demo.details` files and the required HTML must be present in `demo.html`.